 - Purchase Order

-- Document used to order a product or service from an external vendor.
+- Document used to order a product or service from an external supplier.

 - Request for Bid (RFB)